medo64/MicroCA/README.md

 `-p`
 Creates a self-signed end entity certificate, i.e. no certificate authority is used.

+`-q`
+Do not use passphrase for private key.

 `-r`
 Creates a self-signed root certificate authority.
 Unless otherwise specified key length will be 4096 for RSA keys and digest algorithm will be sha384.
 Key will be valid for 7300 days.